Everything you need to know about government housing

 Put pressure on your ward councillors and municipal officials to ensure that the budget for UISP is used for upgrading your settlement.

-If you earn more than R3,500 but less than R22,000 per month (which is the minimum amount needed to qualify for a home loan from a bank), there are some state-driven housing initiatives which apply to you, such as Financed Linked Individual Subsidy Programme (FLISP):
+If you earn more than R3,500 but less than R22,000 per month (which is the minimum amount needed to qualify for a home loan from a bank), there are some state-driven housing initiatives that apply to you, such as Financed Linked Individual Subsidy Programme (FLISP):

-Financed Linked Individual Subsidy Programme (FLISP)
+Finance Linked Individual Subsidy Programme (FLISP)